dita-ot/docs/reference/markdown/Markdown-DITA-syntax.md

 </map>
 ```

-In this case, the first paragraph in the topic will be treated as a body paragraph, and each heading level will generate a nested topic.
+In this case, the first paragraph in the topic is treated as a body paragraph, and each heading level generates a nested topic.

 The _Markdown DITA_ format uses [CommonMark] as the underlying markup language, with several extensions as noted below.
 Markdown DITA files must be UTF-8 encoded.